Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Experiments

-\paragraph{CNN/DM.} The four decodings for CNN/DM are shown as bullets ( $\bullet$).
-Its default model output without abstractiveness constraint (large bullet) is by far the most extractive (\mint 19.6\%); the extraction reward to its left (using $1/\lambda_2$) cannot make it much more extractive; however, there is room to the right, and the abstraction rewards ($\lambda_4$ and $\lambda_2$) move its abstractiveness far into the abstractiveness level of Multi-News and even XSum.
+The four decodings for \textbf{CNN/DM} are shown as bullets ( $\bullet$).
+Its model output without abstractiveness constraint (large bullet) is the most extractive; the extraction reward to its left (using $1/\lambda_2$) cannot make it much more extractive; however, there is room to the right, and the abstraction rewards ($\lambda_4$ and $\lambda_2$) move its abstractiveness far into the abstractiveness level of Multi-News and XSum.

 \paragraph{F@50 Scores.} One of the main takeaways of this study is that different systems can have different factuality rates at the same level of abstractiveness.
 Previous authors have observed that XSum summaries are highly abstractive and less factual, and that CNN/DM summaries are at the opposite side of that spectrum.
-We confirm this; however, we add that we can bias the XSum model to create less abstractive summaries and the CNN/DM model to create more abstractive models, so that their abstractiveness becomes comparable, and the factuality rates still differ considerably: Based on the trend line, the F@50 score of the XSum model is 52.6\%, while the CNN/DM model's F@50 is 81.3\%.
-MN-500 and MN-800 lie in the middle, both with F@50 score of 70.5.
+We confirm this; however, we add that we can bias the XSum model to create less abstractive summaries and the CNN/DM model to create more abstractive models, so that \textbf{their abstractiveness becomes comparable}, and the factuality rates still differ considerably: Based on the trend line, the F@50 score of the XSum model is 56.7\%, while the CNN/DM model's F@50 is 84.4\%.
+MN-800 and MN-500 lie in the middle.